Mintysalts/Network-Security-Groups-NSGs-and-Inspecting-Traffic-Between-Azure-Virtual-Machines/README.md

 1. Create a resource group

-  - In the azure portal, you will start by clicking on "Resurce groups"
+  - In the Azure portal, you will start by clicking on "Resurce groups"
   <p align="center">
   <img src="https://i.imgur.com/QfyAlBl.png" height="80%" width="80%" alt="Create a resource group steps"/>
   </p>